 IFRIC 21 governs the accounting for levies that do not fall within the scope of IAS 12 "Income Taxes".
-The group makes payments to certain regulatory bodies that are based on certain percentages of revenue and adjusted net profits from regulated activities.
+The Group makes payments to certain regulatory bodies that are based on certain percentages of revenue and interconnection expenses from regulated activities.
 As such, management has assessed these payments to be in the scope of IFRIC 21, rather than IAS 12 and treated these payments as expenses in the statement of profit or loss.